 Note: To ensure the confidentiality of exam results, actual scores will only be released via email to the candidate's email address on file with NAMSS.
 Scores will NOT be sent to employers, schools, other individuals, or organizations under any circumstances.
 Names of candidates who do not pass the examination are confidential and are not revealed under any circumstances, except by legal compulsory process.

-In order to maintain compliance with NCCA Standards for the Accreditation of Certification Programs, the CCN has moved to determining the passing standard for the CPCS and the CPMSM by a process of statistical equating.
+To maintain compliance with NCCA Standards for the Accreditation of Certification Programs, the CCN has moved to determining the passing standard for the CPCS® and the CPMSM® by a process of statistical equating.
 Because equating requires data on actual candidate performance to determine the passing standard, the scores cannot be released until after all candidates take the test.
 For additional information on the move to statistical equating, please see the May/June 2017 Synergy Article on the change from a cut score panel to equating.

 The exams are protected by copyright and the certification is accredited by NCCA.
 To protect the integrity of the exam and assure fairness to future candidates, the questions on exams, including answers to questions, may not be shared by CCN, Test Development Volunteers and/or candidates who may have already taken the exam.

-Three years after achieving certification.
-If you are dually certified, then three years from obtaining your first certification.
+Certificants need to recertify within three years after achieving certification.
+If you are dually certified, then recertification needs to occur three (3) years from obtaining your first certification.